RetroSwimAU/TeradriveCode/README.md

   * While executing MegaDrive software, the PC's memory under 1MB is visible at `$B00000 - $BFFFFF`.
 This is space marked "Reserved" in most MD development resources.
     * Uses 20-bit notation, convert segmented addresses like `(segment << 4) + offset`
   * While executing MegaDrive software, the PC's IO space can be read/written by accessing memory at `$AF0000 - $AFFFFF`.
 This is space marked "Reserved" in most MD development resources.
   * No action is required to 'activate' this functionality, from what I can tell.
-My test below writes to $AF0080 without any speficif prep and it 'just works'.
+My test below writes to $AF0080 without any specific prep and it 'just works'.
   * Since the 286 CPU is normally halted while M68K runs code, you could feasibly use the PC's RAM as an extra megabyte-ish for MD software (excluding ROM BIOS region etc)???
   * Setting $AE0003 in M68K RAM lets you select a "bank" of 1MB from the PC side to view.
 However TeraDrive only has 2.5MB of RAM tops, and no MMIO to speak of.
 So probably of limited usefulness.
   * All I've done with this is write a byte to 0x80 for display on a POST card.
 Could make the PC speaker beep or something I guess!